SpaciousFish/Python-Chess/README.md

 # Python-Chess

-A Chess Engine and AI build in Python
+A Chess Engine and AI build in Python using PyGame